Change the Exchange Mailbox Database Path for a Mailbox Database Copy

 Read time 4 minutes

 As soon as a database copy is created, continuous replication will be enabled automatically between the original and copy database.
-Exchange assigns an automatic identity to the database copies in the format <database>\<host server name>.
-It saves the database from many problems like abrupt deletion, corruption, improper handling, etc.
+Exchange assigns an automatic identity to the database copies in the format

-Prerequisites of Changing the Path of the Database Copy
+Prerequisites of changing the path of the database copy

 Get-MailboxDatabase Database3423 | Format-List *lag*